FeatureBaseDB/www/content/use-cases/retail-analytics.md

 Note the `<BRAND>` and `<YEAR>` placeholders (the `p_category = 'MFGR#12'` clause is equivalent to selecting a certain set of brands).
 We need the sum for each (year, brand) combination, and the `Sum` query does not perform any grouping itself.
 Instead, in our application, we run one query for each (year, brand) pair.
 In case you're not familiar with the SSB details, this means we iterate this Pilosa query over seven years, and 40 brands, for a total of 280 queries.

 280 queries, to produce results that are described by one SQL query!
 That might sound odd, but this is where Pilosa really shines: we can run many of them concurrently, and **every** CPU on the cluster will be fully utilized until the queryset finishes.
 It finishes very quickly, even with many nested operations, and then we can move on to the next queryset.
-Our results are clear, running all those queries is no problem.
+Our results are clear: running all those queries is no problem.

 Q3.x and Q4.x have different structure, but they are not especially complicated or surprising.
 Their queries tend to both produce results of higher dimensionality, and require more iterations, but they're still no challenge for Pilosa.